Signing the Declaration of Independence: The Real Ink Day

 Why It Matters

-The ink dried on August 2, but the revolution was just beginning.
-This was more than a ceremonial gesture—it was a bold gamble for liberty, stitched together by imperfect men risking everything for a future they could barely imagine.
+The ink of the Declaration of Independence dried on August 2, but the revolution was just beginning.
+This was more than a ceremonial gesture, it was a bold gamble for liberty, stitched together by imperfect men risking everything for a future they could barely imagine.
 The signers weren’t just agreeing to words; they were pledging their lives, fortunes, and sacred honor.
-And in doing so, they gave shape to the most radical idea of the time: that people—not kings—should govern themselves.
+And in doing so, they gave shape to the most radical idea of the time: that people, not kings, should govern themselves.

 ?